takanuva15/forbes-takehometest/README.md

 ### How to deploy this application

-To deploy this application, I would first package it and get it running on a Docker container.
-Afterwards, I would deploy it on an existing server that has the docker engine installed, or on a cloud provider that supports Docker.
+To deploy this application, I would first package it and get it running on a Docker container to avoid concerns about different server configuration, where Java is installed, directory permissions, etc.

+Afterwards, I would deploy it on an existing server that has the docker engine installed, or on a cloud provider (eg AWS, GCP, etc.) that supports Docker.
 This would be sufficient to get a single instance running for testing or on a DEV environment for others to connect their own applications to.